HUMAN RESOURCES ASSOCIATION OF EASTERN MAINE

 Section I: Eligibility for Membership

-The membership shall be limited to those persons who are actively engaged in the practice of human resources administration and who are assigned primary responsibility in personnel or industrial relations.
+The membership shall be limited to those persons who are actively engaged in the practice of human resources administration and who are assigned primary responsibility in human resources or industrial relations or who demonstrates a bona fide interest in human resource management and the mission of the Association.
 The Board of Directors of the Association (see Article V – Officers) shall be empowered to approve applications for membership and may specify or modify any reasonable application procedure.
+To achieve the mission of the Chapter there shall be no discrimination in individual memberships because of race, religion, sex, age, national origin, disability, veteran’s status, or any other legally protected class.

 Section II: Types of Membership

-A. Active Member – shall be limited to those persons who are actively engaged in the practice of human resources administration, and who are assigned primary responsibility in personnel or industrial relations; those persons certified by the Human Resource Certification Institute; persons who are engaged in an employment or human resources advisory or consulting function and who are employed by or affiliated with an employment agency, executive search firm, recruitment agency, training and development company or other similar firm; persons providing products and services to the human resources community, including without limitation those providing products or services to the persons and organizations referenced in the forgoing clauses of this Section; and other persons interested in the purposes of the Association.
+- Active Member – Shall be limited to those persons who are actively engaged in the practice of human resources administration, and who are assigned primary responsibility in human resource or industrial relations; those persons holding an HR certification recognized by SHRM; persons who are engaged in an employment or human resources advisory or consulting function and who are employed by or affiliated with an employment agency, executive search firm, recruitment agency, training and development company or other similar firm; persons providing products and services to the human resources community, including without limitation those providing products or services to the persons and organizations referenced in the forgoing clauses of this Section; and other persons interested in the purposes of the Association.

-B. Student Member – shall be a person who is enrolled in an appropriate academic pursuit in the Human Resources/Industrial Relations field.
+- Student Member – Shall be a person who is enrolled in an appropriate academic pursuit in the Human Resources/Industrial Relations field.
 Student Members shall have no voting or office holding rights.

 Section III: Application for Membership

 Applications for membership shall be made on the Association’s form.
-Such an application shall be forwarded to the Membership Officerof the Association who shall present such applications, in a timely fashion, to the Board of Directors.
+Such an application shall be forwarded to the Membership Officer of the Association who shall present such applications, in a timely fashion, to the Board of Directors.
+Membership in the Association is held m the individual’s name, not an organization with which the member is affiliated.
+Membership in the Association is neither transferrable nor assignable.

 Section IV: Resignation

-Any member may resign at any time by written notice of resignation filed with the Secretary of the Association.
-The Secretary shall present such resignations to the Board of Directors in a timely manner.
+Any member may resign at any time by written notice of resignation filed with the Membership Officer of the Association.
+The Membership Officer shall present such resignations to the Board of Directors in a timely manner.

 Section V: Termination of Membership